christophermayfield/ai110-module3show-musicrecommendersimulation-starter/README.md

 - What surprised you about how your system behaved
 - How did building this change how you think about real music recommenders
 - Where do you think human judgment still matters, even if the model seems "smart"

+-I was suprised that the model was pretty simple to giving out a recommendation.
+-This was quite the learning experience.